Sales Funnels And Landing Pages

 Traditional landing page theory assumes a simple world and landing page: one product, one audience, one conversion path.
 Business, economic development and tourism are far more complex.
 Cities must attract investment, developers, entrepreneurs, visitors, grants, event planners, and talent — all with different motivations and entry points.

-Why Economic Development Requires Funnel-Per-Page Architecture
+Why Economic Development Requires Sales Funnels Architecture

 Business and Economic development websites serve multiple high-value audiences: